lammas321/lammOS-LethalCompany/README.md

 The `>STORE` command will hide upgrades and other decorations that have already been purchased.

 The `>SCAN` command now shows three categories for scanned items: in the ship, inside the building, and outside, as well as what items are at these locations and their values.
-- As of v49, joining lobbies will show any scrap in the ship as being inside until they are picked up and dropped, this does not occur if you are the host.
-- Additionally, bee hives will appear as being inside instead of outside until they are picked up and dropped.
+- Bee hives will appear as being indoors instead of outdoors until they are picked up at least once.

 The `>VIEW MONITOR` command has been simplified to `>MONITOR`, or simply `>V` with the command's shortcut, and the monitor now shows up instantly rather than slowly loading after entering the command.